 Upon successful completion, students will have the knowledge and skills to:

-- Investigate and critically evaluate the theory, policy and principles of the law of corporate governance in Australia and in the OECD countries
+- Investigate and critically evaluate the theory, policy and principles of the law of corporate governance in Australia and in other major jurisdictions

 - Reflect critically on factual and legal information relating to insolvency processes

 - Explore and review fiduciary duties and responsibilities owed by corporate directors and officers within Australia

 - Critically analyse and assess recent debates and reform initiatives in corporate governance, within Australia and in selected overseas jurisdictions